Brownster/HA-Satellite/README.md

 Follow the Installation Script Prompts:

-You should see something like
+You should see something like the below, i suggest rebooting after install the desktop. you should have start.sh in your home directory so after a reboot run to get the main script running again.
+If you chose the install all option, choose that option again it should continue from where it left off after installing desktop.

+    sudo bash start.sh

 Please select an option: